 The pilgrims of Camino Walking Blind tell their story why they participate to this wonderful project.
 STORIES IN THE PRESS.

 CAMINO ANDERS BEKEKEN is an initiative of Foundation Anders Bekeken.
-Sofie Mangnus, Séverine Kas and Gert-Jan de Hoon are responsible for organisation and preparation of the project and the pilgrimage in Spain.
+Sofie Mangnus, Séverine Kas and Gert-Jan de Hoon are responsible for the organisation and preparation of the project and the pilgrimage in Spain.
 As experts in the field of walking and being a pilgrim, and living with a visual handicap, they are an excellent team for the implementation of this project.

 FOLLOW US ON FACEBOOK: CAMINO ANDERS BEKEKEN